Kent27/docs-emobiq/document/server/function/Dataset/Dataset.read.md

 ### join (Object | List)

-Will contain a single object, or a list of one (1) or more objects (JoinFormat) which consist of
+Will contain a single object, or a list of one (1) or more objects (JoinFormat) which consist of:

 | Key | Description | Input Type | Default | Options | Required |
 | ------ | ------ | ------ | ------ | ------ | ------ |